Quick Summary Points & Introduction

 Where Does Diindolylmethane Come From?

-Diindolylmethane is found in cruciferous vegetables, or those in the Brassica family, such as broccoli, brussels sprouts, kale, & cabbage.
+Diindolylmethane is naturally occurring in cruciferous vegetables, particularly those in the Brassica family such as broccoli, brussels sprouts, kale, & cabbage.
 It can also be found in cauliflower, radishes, watercress, & turnips.

 Diindolylmethane Health Benefits